MasterTomNL/slugblaster/README.md

 # Slugblaster system for FoundryVTT
-This is a FoundryVTT system for Slugblaster (https://www.slugblaster.com).
+This is a FoundryVTT system for Slugblaster (https://www.slugblaster.com)... it includes character sheets for Slugblasters, Crews and NPCs (with tons of features).

 Mikey Hamm is the original creator of Slugblaster.
 Please buy the official Slugblaster book if you plan on running this module: https://www.myth.works/pages/slugblaster.
 Trust me... the book has soo much more content then I was able to fit into this system module... and you'll need it to properly run the game anyways.

-With Mikey's permission I've added a bunch of information from the official Slugblaster book: Playbooks, Rollable tables, devices and more.
+With Mikey's permission I've added a bunch of information from the official Slugblaster book: Playbooks, Rollable tables, Signature devices and so much more.

 ## Features
 ### Slugblaster actor sheet